 By Natasha Samuel, senior product marketing manager and Kriti Agarwal, senior product manager

 There are many reasons for companies to have approval processes.
-With reasons ranging from budgetary approval and project management to audit purposes and client-related trips (that you will charge back later).
+Reasons range from budgetary approval and project management to audits and client-related trips (that you'll charge back later).

-In our experience of implementing, and talking to, new clients, the most common reason cited for an approval process is ‘for visibility.’
-On closer examination, they simply mean giving the line manager visibility of their employee’s trip — but what else needs consideration?
+In our experience implementing travel programs and talking to new customers, the most common reason cited for an approval process is visibility.
+On closer examination, they simply mean giving the line manager visibility into their employee’s trip — but what else needs consideration?

-We’ve narrowed down the most important needs of an approval process for travellers, approvers, and those who oversee travel programmes.
+We’ve narrowed down the most important needs of an approval process for travelers, approvers, and those who oversee travel programs.

-- Travellers want a clear, automated approval process regardless of how they book (online, via an app or with a Travel consultant).
-It shouldn’t be one way for an app booking and another if they contact a Travel consultant.
+- Travelers want a clear, automated approval process regardless of how they book (online, via an app or with a travel consultant).
+It shouldn’t be one way for booking on an app and another if they contact a travel consultant.

 - Approvers want to make informed decisions to approve or reject trips.
 Give them the information they need up front to make an informed choice.